psiace-archive/marianne/docs/docs/index.md

 # marianne

-marianne - the best assistant, always high five
+marianne - the best search engine, just for fun

 ## License